DomDomo/BrushABunch/README.md

 # BrushABunch
 An online website where users are randomly chosen to draw while others guess the chosen word.

+## Demo
 You can see a demo of how it works [here](https://brushabunch.onrender.com/).

 ## Client-Server
 The "app" uses socket.io library to allow users to communicate via a server which only broadcasts their messages to each other.
 Just run `npm install && npm start` and you are good to go on localhost:3000.